 Sometimes hitting the "reset button" is just what you need to refocus and get back on track.
-Whether you're just coming off of the food-filled holiday season, getting home from a fun vacation or simply have strayed from your regular healthy routine, this 1-day meal plan will help you kick-start the shift back to your normal routine.
+Whether you're just coming off of the food-filled holiday season, getting home from a fun vacation or simply have strayed from your regular healthy routine, this 1-day meal plan will help you kick-start healthy habits and get you back to your normal routine.
 With delicious, no-added-sugar vegetarian meals, you'll feel energized, refreshed and motivated to stick to your healthy habits.

 Reset Bonus: The ginger and lemon in this green tea drink is a powerful health combo to get you back on track.
 Ginger can help settle your stomach (and speed up digestion) and fight inflammation.
 Lemon boosts the tea's antioxidant power and adds a vitamin C punch, and green tea is good for your heart and your immune system.
 But go ahead and have a cup of coffee if that's your thing-just don't add sugar.

 Spice it up-go ahead and spice-up your omelet with some crushed red pepper on your omelet.
 Capsaicin, an antioxidant in chili peppers that gives them their spicy heat, can bump-up your metabolism slightly, so you burn more calories over the course of the day.

 Related: The Health Benefits of Ginger